 Why are there so many conflicting recipes for a ‘classic Daiquiri’?

-Honestly, it can be pretty confusing when a google search for “classic Daiquiri recipe” pulls up tons of different recipes, each claiming to be the best or most authentic one!
+Like many classic cocktails, a Google search for “classic Daiquiri recipe” pulls up tons of different recipes, each claiming to be the best or most authentic one.

 For this reason, I want to explain the different possible ratios for a Daiquiri, and share the one I enjoy most.